Compromised Debit Card?

 - Vantiv: (800) 442-4757

 The notice below does not intend to provide legal or professional advice.
-Please consult with a lawyer if you have any questions.
+Please consult with an attorney if you have any questions.

 IMPORTANT NOTICE: Mortgage wire fraud is becoming prevalent across the country when cyber criminals are hacking into consumers’ and real estate professionals’ email accounts.
 If you receive an email with wiring instructions for your mortgage closing, inquire before you wire!
 ALWAYS confirm the email is from your real estate professional or Title Company and verify the wiring instructions.
 NEVER wire money without first confirming that the wiring instructions are legitimate.
 If you receive any last minute changes through your email regarding instructions for your mortgage closing, please contact your real estate professional or Title Company immediately to confirm these changes.